 CALL FOR MANUSCRIPTS

-We seek research and practitioner-oriented pieces (1000-2000 words), as well as personal essays (700-1000 words) and other creative responses related to the theme and geared towards an audience of P–12 and postsecondary English Language Arts educators.
-In addition to submissions that respond to the theme, we also welcome poetry related to the theme.
+We seek research and practitioner-oriented pieces (~1000-2000 words), as well as personal essays (~700-1000 words) and other creative responses related to the theme and geared towards an audience of P–12 and postsecondary English Language Arts educators.
+In addition to submissions that respond to the theme, we also welcome poetry on the topic of teaching.

-We welcome single and co-authored submissions from both veteran and early-career teachers, and we especially invite new writers, pre-service teachers, and graduate students to develop submissions.
-Writers are urged to read past editions available online at <https://digitalcommons.montclair.edu/nj-english-journal/ to review past successful submissions.
+We welcome single and co-authored submissions from both veteran and new teachers, and we especially invite new writers, pre-service teachers, and graduate students to develop submissions.
+Writers are urged to read past issues available at https://digitalcommons.montclair.edu/nj-english-journal/ to review past successful submissions.

-We invite you to respond to the theme of “Course Correction: The Adaptive Nature of English Language Arts” by considering such questions as:
+We invite you to respond to the theme “What’s Working?
+What’s Not?” by considering such questions as: